 Bircher Muesli is an incredibly satisfying and versatile breakfast that will get you out of bed in the morning!
 Mix up the grains, dried fruits, and nuts you use; choose a dairy or dairy alternative; and add a dollop of Greek yogurt and splash of apple juice for a breakfast you’ll never get bored of.

-(This recipe for Bircher Muesli was originally posted in February 2012, but the post has been updated with new photos and content)
+(This recipe for Bircher Muesli was originally published in February 2012, but the post has been updated with new photos and content in 2018)

 - Lasagna (4th grade.
 5 times in one week.
 Ruined it for years.
 I finally enjoy ricotta again, but we lost so many precious years together)